Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - enclosed spaces

 Agoraphobia is a type of anxiety disorder.
-It is normal to sometimes feel anxious or worry.
-Anxiety becomes a disorder if it interferes with your daily life and causes you distress.
-Anxiety disorders such as agoraphobia can impact your ability to:
+It's normal to sometimes feel anxious or worried.
+But when anxiety interferes with your daily life and causes you distress, it becomes a disorder.
+Agoraphobia can make it hard to go to work or school or socialise with your friends and family.

-Agoraphobia is also a type of phobia and often goes together with panic disorder and panic attacks.
+Agoraphobia is also a type of phobia.
+It often goes together with panic disorder and panic attacks.

 What are the symptoms of agoraphobia?

-You may have agoraphobia even if you don't have panic attacks as a symptom.
+You may have agoraphobia even if you don't have panic attacks.
+Serious agoraphobia can lead to other symptoms, like vertigo or incontinence.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.